byrokrat/giroapp/UPDATING.md

 * Added the `log_format` ini setting and fixed broken `log_level` compliance.
 * Added a donor event store database.
 Please see `Updating the database` below.
+* Fixed bugg #190, donor addresses no longer fails when unknown fields are present.

 ## Updating the database